Christ is Our High Priest

 Repentance from dead works and of faith toward God

-In order to become a Christian, a person must change; yet, this often seems to be a difficult concept to grasp.
-People often are sorry about their sins, but actually leaving those sins is hard to accomplish.
+To become a Christian, a person must change, yet this often seems difficult to grasp.
+People often are sorry about their sins, but leaving those sins is hard to accomplish.
 "For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.
 For observe this very thing, that you sorrowed in a godly manner: What diligence it produced in you, what clearing of yourselves, what indignation, what fear, what vehement desire, what zeal, what vindication!
 In all things you proved yourselves to be clear in this matter" (II Corinthians 7:10-11).
 It is common to find new Christians slipping back into old ways.
 "What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?"
 (Romans 6:1-2).
 Certainly, sinful works are dead works.
 "How much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?"
 (Hebrews 9:14).

 Remember that Hebrews was written to Jewish Christians who thought salvation came by works of the Law of Moses.
 "We who are Jews by nature, and not sinners of the Gentiles, knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified" (Galatians 2:15-16).
 The works of the Old Law could not save.
-No one by the works of the Law could earn salvation from God.
+No one could earn salvation from God by the works of the Law.
 These works were dead.

 But change alone is not enough, we have to change to a new direction, specific direction.
 It is in the direction of faith toward God.
 "Testifying to Jews, and also to Greeks, repentance toward God and faith toward our Lord Jesus Christ" (Acts 20:21).
 Without faith, we have nothing.
 "But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him" (Hebrews 11:6).